We love nanny share because we believe it's the single best form of childcare in terms of child development.

-There’s plenty of academic evidence that children spending time with other children, in settings where they become almost as close as siblings, is enormously beneficial for their cognitive, emotional, social and linguistic development.
+Meanwhile, children also get the social benefits of spending time with another child.
+Evidence shows that spending time with other children, in settings where they become almost as close as siblings, is enormously beneficial for cognitive, emotional, social and linguistic development.
+These benefits begin right from the earliest days, when the children are babies, and continue through toddlerhood.

 - Babies are calmer when with other babies —and can even help to calm each other down